Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Other significant languages include Bai Chinese, dozens of varieties of Tibeto-Burman, and the Danzhou dialect.
 And the list is never-ending.

-Many language families are also prominent in China.
-For example, Kra-Dai, Hmong-Mien, Turkic, Mongolic, Austroasiatic, Austronesian, Yeniseian, Tungusic, and some unclassified and mixed ones.
+Many language families are prominent in China, including Kra-Dai, Hmong-Mien, Turkic, Mongolic, Austroasiatic, Austronesian, Yeniseian, Tungusic, and some unclassified and mixed ones.

 Foreign languages in China include English.
-It is an official language in Hongkong, and Portuguese, an official language in Macau.
-Therefore, if you intend to work as an English teacher in China, it can benefit you.
+It is an official language in Hong Kong, and Portuguese is an official language in Macau.
+Therefore, it can benefit you if you intend to work as an English teacher in China.

 Millions of people in China also know and speak Korean, Russian, Tajik, Japanese, Kyrgyz, Kazakh, Vietnamese, Mongolian, and other languages of bordering countries.